memgraph/docs/products/memgraph/v1.2.0/how_to_guides/implement-query-modules.md

   ...
 ```

-This procedure needs to be a callable which optionally takes `ProcCtx` as the
+This procedure needs to be callable which optionally takes `ProcCtx` as the
 first argument.
 Other arguments will be bound to values passed in the
 cypher query.
 The full signature of this procedure needs to be annotated
 with types.
 The return type must be `Record(field_name=type, ...)` and the